Mohammed Kudus: Tottenham Hotspur

-On 10 July 2025, Kudus joined fellow Premier League side Tottenham Hotspur for a fee of £55m, earning him the nickname “Judas”. signing a six-year contract.
+On 10 July 2025, Kudus joined fellow Premier League side and London rivals Tottenham Hotspur for a fee of £55m, signing a six-year contract.
 He debuted for the club on 13 August in the UEFA Super Cup against Paris Saint-Germain, which they eventually lost on penalties following a 2–2 draw in normal time.
 On 16 August, Kudus made his first league appearance for Tottenham, recording two assists in a 3–0 win over Burnley.
 Later that year, on 4 October, he scored his first goal for Tottenham in a 2–1 away win over Leeds United.
+On 29 November, he scored his first home goal for Spurs in a 1–2 loss to Fulham.
+On 9 December, he scored his first Champions League goal for Spurs in a 3–0 win over Slavia Prague.

+On 8 January 2026, it was announced Kudus has been ruled out with a thigh injury, until after the international break in March, which he picked up against Sunderland.

+The 25-year-old Ghanaian forward sustained the thigh injury off the ball and managed only 19 minutes before exiting the match on 4 January 2026.
+Tottenham manager Thomas Frank confirmed the tendon-related quad strain is significant, with Kudus expected to miss at least 13 games across the Premier League, Champions League, and FA Cup, including clashes against Manchester City, Arsenal, and Liverpool.